-As long as you stay consistent and persistent with your lead generation tactics, sooner or later, you will receive a phone call, text, email, or direct message inquiring about your real estate services.
+As long as you stay consistent and tenacious with your lead generation tactics, sooner or later, you will receive a phone call, text, email, or direct message inquiring about your real estate services.

 When that moment occurs, congratulations!
-However, the celebration should be short-lived, as there is still a ton of work to do before you are able to convert the lead into a client, and the client into a closed transaction.
+However, the celebration should be short-lived, as there is still a ton of work to do before you are able to convert the lead into a client, and then into a closed transaction.

 In this post, we wanted to delve into the tactics and strategies top-producing real estate agents use when following up with leads.
 If they work for the best in the business, chances are, they will work for you too!